rhochgraf21/DeepCodeGraph/README.md

 # DeepCodeGraph

-DeepCodeGraph is an LLM agent that automatically generates UML and activity diagrams from codebases.
+DeepCodeGraph is an LLM agent that automatically generates UML and activity diagrams from codebases using PlantUML.

 ![Example image of DeepCodeGraph UML diagram.](https://raw.githubusercontent.com/rhochgraf21/DeepCodeGraph/main/examples/simple_oo_python.png)